 A spate of robberies had been plaguing the Broadway Streetcar.
-As Alameda History Blog readers will know, 29th and Mason was the end of the streetcar line, where the conductor stepped outside to switch the overhead electrical connection, flipped the seats so they’d be facing forward, and then took a break before the inbound trip back downtown to Broadway and Jefferson.
+As AH readers know, 29th and Mason was the end of the streetcar line, where the conductor stepped outside to switch the overhead electrical connection, flipped the seats so they’d be facing forward, and then took a break before the inbound trip back downtown to Broadway and Jefferson.
 29th and Mason was a quiet, somewhat out of the limelight spot – perfect for a motorman’s momentary pause.
 But also perfect for a stick up.
 The car, and its accumulated collected fares, was a sitting duck out there in the dark at the end of the line.

 That’s where Terry’s living room came in handy: at the time, it provided a perfect view to the end of the line—about one block east—so the good guys could keep an eye out for the bad guys.
 Look back at the photo: See that empty lot to the left (north)?
 20 years later, Kenny Birkemeier would build a house on that spot, filling up that open view to the end of the line.